Teen Autism » Siblings

 Sometimes I feel a lot like Silly Putty, trying to stretch to accommodate all of the elements of my life.
 But I think that the hardest part for me, besides my sons’ father living far away, is being pulled in two directions trying to meet the needs of both of my boys.
 I feel like I’m just stretching and stretching.
 Most of the time, I can keep stretching, and I do.
 But sometimes, too many things that require my attention happen at once, and I reach a breaking point.

 And then it hit me.
 Again.
-I do so much for Nigel.
+I do so much for Neil.
 He requires so much of my focus and time.
-And Aidan asks for so little.
+And Adam asks for so little.
 How could I not do this for him?
 All I needed to do was stretch a little more, to make a little time for my second son, who so often feels like second fiddle.

 “Okay.
 Thanks, Mom,” he said, his face brightening some.

 And that is what we did.
-Sunday afternoon, Nigel and I got back from the animal shelter, and Aidan had his bag of old games all ready to go.
-I changed my clothes for dinner, then we drove to the mall and exchanged Aidan’s games for the new game that he wanted, and he was happy.
-We went to the restaurant, and Nigel, without prompting, actually thanked the waiter when his plate was set in front of him.
+Sunday afternoon, Neil and I got back from the animal shelter, and Adam had his bag of old games all ready to go.
+I changed my clothes for dinner, then we drove to the mall and exchanged Adam’s games for the new game that he wanted, and he was happy.
+We went to the restaurant, and Neil, without prompting, actually thanked the waiter when his plate was set in front of him.
 That’s twice in one weekend, for anyone keeping track!

 Sibling Needs